 Supply: Manufacturers of specialty drugs will often choose to establish an exclusive or limited distribution network in which they contract with either one or only a small number of distributor partners.
 Because these drugs each require their own highly unique handling in the supply chain, this allows manufacturers to vet and select specialty distributors based on their capabilities to ensure proper handling and delivery.
-They may also look to the specialty distributor to provide additional support across several areas such as regulatory, financial services, data and market intelligence, and inventory management.
+They may also look to the specialty distributor to provide additional support across several areas such as financial services, data and market intelligence, and inventory management.
 By contracting with just one or a small number of distributors, drug makers are able to truly tap into their expansive resources and expertise to create efficiencies that carry across the entire supply chain.

 The Healthcare Distribution Alliance’s 2021 Specialty Pharmaceutical Distribution Facts, Figures and Trends found that these distribution models are especially well suited for drugs with small to mid-sized patient populations as well as those that have complex Risk Evaluation and Mitigation Strategy (REMS) programs.
 REMS is a drug safety program that the FDA can require for certain medications with serious safety concerns to help ensure the benefits of the medication outweigh its risks.

 With almost 85% of manufacturers managing some or all of their products through a limited-distribution model according to the 2019 State of Specialty Pharmacy Report, these limited and exclusive partnerships offer many benefits for manufacturers, pharmacies, healthcare providers, and patients.